kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 ## React Conf 2017
 [https://www.youtube.com/playlist?list=PLb0IAmt7-GS3fZ46IGFirdqKTIxlws7e0](https://www.youtube.com/playlist?list=PLb0IAmt7-GS3fZ46IGFirdqKTIxlws7e0)

 This was a big month not only for browser vendors, but for React community as well.
 Official React conference is an event where a lot happens every year — this year wasn't an exception.
-I cannot decide what am I the most excited about.
-Simplifying process of boilerplating a mobil app using [`create-react-native-app`](https://youtu.be/9baaVjGdBqs) is very cool feature.
+I cannot decide what I am the most excited about.
+Simplifying process of boilerplating a mobil app using [create-react-native-app](https://youtu.be/9baaVjGdBqs) is very cool feature.
 Playing around and testing it with [Sketch](https://blog.expo.io/sketch-a-playground-for-react-native-16b2401f44a2) is even simpler to get started (don't get why they called it Sketch, this name seems to be reserved for product by Bohemian Coding for me).
 Of course [React VR](https://facebook.github.io/react-vr/) is a game changer in my eyes — this talk by [Michaela Lehr](https://youtu.be/CtVo3z_o9Rw) is a great primer to get started.
 [A Cartoon Intro to Fiber](https://youtu.be/ZCuYPiUIONs) by Link Clark well explains the functionality of future insides of React.
 [Using React for Anything but Website](https://youtu.be/-VC7o6wZ_a8) by Ken Wheeler is a funny showcase how can you use React for other things than web apps.
 A lot...
 Have a look at the youtube playlist and pick ones out of your interest.

  - - -

 ## Sketch 43 is coming to town with a new game.
 An open file format!
 [https://medium.com/sketch-app-sources/sketch-43-is-coming-to-town-with-a-new-game-an-open-file-format-ae62e7e7c223](https://medium.com/sketch-app-sources/sketch-43-is-coming-to-town-with-a-new-game-an-open-file-format-ae62e7e7c223)

-Sketch 43 is coming with big change — open file format (now I'm talking about this righ Sketch, not the mobile React native parser by Expo).
+Sketch 43 is coming with big change — open file format (now I'm talking about this well-known Sketch, not the mobile React native parser by Expo).
 What does it mean?
 Essentially every single file is not a piece of binary data anymore.
 You can open it in your code editor and it is nothing else than JSON formated collection of data about your project.
 It is just a matter of time to see Windows / Linux sketch file readers or even some template generators as a web apps.
 It opens a huge opportunities and I can't wait what kind of amazing ideas community will come up with.

 - - -